Today I’m sharing my spring packing list for 2026.

 A white maxi skirt is such a useful, versatile staple for any spring packing list.
 There are one million ways to wear a white maxi skirt: with a tank, tee, floral blouse, paired with a cardigan or jean jacket, with sneakers or sandals or Birkenstocks.
 The options are limitless, making this the perfect addition to our spring wardrobe this year.

 I have the Lucy Skirt from Reformation.
 It is comfortable, sleek, and looks good all year round.
 (You can see my full review and a bunch of ways I’ve styled it in this blog post).
-Everlane has a pretty good dupe for this one.
+Quince has a pretty good dupe for this one.

 One thing I always love to travel with is a matching set.
 The beauty of a matching set is, much like packing a dress, that you don’t have to think about anything: that’s the outfit!
 And then, of course, you have the option to mix and match with the rest of your wardrobe (are we sensing a theme here?).